focusaurus/data/posts/problog/2016/09/best-regular-expression-dev-tools.md

 [regexr](http://www.regexr.com/) is also handy although not as polished as RegEx 101.

+[Regex Tester](https://extendsclass.com/regex-tester.html) has a nice railroad diagram and color coding.

 ## Happy Matching!

 Get out there and be glad you may be able to get away without staring at the pages of this book for hours on end.